Model shares warning after she says a stranger used an Apple AirTag to track her

 - Safety concerns raised over Apple AirTags

-In a statement to People, an Apple spokesperson said that they "take customer safety very seriously and are committed to AirTag's privacy and security."
+In a statement to CBS News, an Apple spokesperson said that they "take customer safety very seriously and are committed to AirTag's privacy and security."

 Apple launched the device in April 2021 to help people keep track of important items like phones, keys and wallets.
 Apple says that "privacy is built-in" to the device and that only the owner of the AirTag can see where it is.
 The company also says it has addressed unwanted tracking with their automatic notification system — which is how Nader was alerted of her alleged stalker.